Video shows Biden saying Iran nuclear deal is 'dead'

 The woman, and others next to her, urged him to not make deals with the Teheran government.

 “They don’t represent us,” she said.
-“They are not our government,” another added.
+“They are not our government,” another said.

-Mr Biden’s comments, which the White House did not deny, came as Iran has not bowed to months of pressure to accept the final stipulations of an agreement to revive the JCPOA, which was abandoned by his predecessor Donald Trump in 2018.
+Mr Biden’s comments, which the White House did not deny, came as Iran refused to bow down to months of pressure to accept the final stipulations of an agreement to revive the JCPOA, which was abandoned by his predecessor Donald Trump in 2018.

 Talks to revive the deal have been ongoing in Vienna since April 2021, and at one point in early 2022, Iran and Washington appeared extremely close to a deal.